ofeksadlo/lichess-cheat/README.md

 5) Run main.py before the real board is visible.
 After you run it wait a few seconds so the board window will pop up.
    It's getting prioritized over other windows to stay on top.
    Go to the real board and after 1 move it should start giving you predictions.
 6) The program desinged to start at a fresh board.
-Otherwise it will miss moves the already happend. </br>
+Otherwise it will miss moves that already happend. </br>
    And the predictions will be wrong.
 7) In the config.ini you can control which color you start as.
 And use the auto play function.</br>
    autoPlay On / Off: